 Legal Services of the Hudson Valley (website: English & Spanish) provides free help to low income individuals and families in civil matters such as housing, family law, public benefits, and employment discrimination.
 Immigration services available to those who have experienced domestic violence in their countries of origin or in the U.S., victims of trafficking, and crime victims eligible for a U-Visa.
 Staff members speak multiple languages; additional languages are available via a translation service.
 Call toll-free, 877-574-8529, or in Kingston, 845-331-9373.
 In-person meetings by appointment only.

-Region 4 Immigration Assistance Center provides legal support to attorneys representing non-citizens in Ulster, Dutchess, Columbia, Greene, Orange, Putnam, Rockland, Sullivan, and Westchester counties.
+Region 4 Immigration Assistance Center provides legal support to attorneys representing non-citizens in criminal cases in Ulster, Dutchess, Columbia, Greene, Orange, Putnam, Rockland, Sullivan, and Westchester counties.
 Contact Robert Horne, 914-286-3400 or RHorne@laswest.org, Legal Aid Society of Westchester County, 150 Grand Street, first floor, White Plains.

 Worker Justice Center of New York (WJCNY), multiple languages including Spanish.
 Free legal assistance to individuals and groups in matters affecting low-wage workers including farmworkers.
 WJCNY can help with administrative proceedings to prevent deportation, obtain legal status, or receive authorization to work; family unification, labor trafficking, sexual abuse, domestic violence, and more.
 Toll free: 800-724-7020.
 Kingston office: 9 Main Street, 845-331-6615.